CenturyLinkCloud/PublicKB/Lumen Private Cloud on VMware Cloud Foundation/Firewall/dfw-enabling.md

 2. You will be taken to the **Managed Support Portal**.
 Click **Create** and select the following options:

   * What Product is this for? **Cloud**
-  * Which Cloud Product? **CenturyLink Private Cloud on VMware Cloud Foundation (Formerly DCC Foundation)**
+  * Which Cloud Product? **Lumen Private Cloud on VMware Cloud Foundation (Formerly DCC Foundation)**
   * What is the status? **Requesting a Change**
   * When should this change be performed? **Prioritized (Any time in the next X hours)**
-  * Change Subject: **CenturyLink Private Cloud on VMware Cloud Foundation Prioritized**
+  * Change Subject: **Lumen Private Cloud on VMware Cloud Foundation Prioritized**
   * Change Details: **Please enable Distributed Firewall in my CPC on vCF environment - `<yourURL>`**.
   * Priority: Select the appropriate priority (**P2 Standard or P3 Standard**).
   * Click on the **submit** button.

-3. You will be contacted by CenturyLink to coordinate the change request.
+3. You will be contacted by Lumen to coordinate the change request.

 OR